About the Kislak Center

 The Kislak Center fosters innovative approaches to integrating material and digital research and advocating for open data.
 The Schoenberg Institute for Manuscript Studies (SIMS), located in the Kislak Center, is a dynamic research think tank focusing on pre-modern manuscripts and manuscript culture, and supports an array of manuscript related digital projects, including the Schoenberg Database of Manuscripts (SDBM).
 Other Kislak and SIMS supported projects include OPenn, a resource to make primary digital resources available to everyone, and the Provenance Online Project (POP), sharing images of ownership marks that tell the history of books and manuscripts.
-For more information, see the Digital Projects page.

 Research, Learning and Events

-Located on the 6th floor and parts of the 5th floor of Van Pelt-Dietrich Library Center, the Kislak Center' recently renovated, award-winning facilities provide a variety of opportunities for learning and research.
-The reading rooms can accommodate twenty researchers at a time in addition to small groups in each of three study rooms.
+Located on the 6th floor and parts of the 5th floor of Van Pelt-Dietrich Library Center, the Kislak Center's award-winning facilities provide a variety of opportunities for learning and research.
+The Charles K. MacDonald Reading Room can accommodate 20 researchers at a time in addition to small groups in each of three study rooms.
 Five Kislak Center classrooms provide a space for students to interact with original editions of the works they have been studying and to learn how earlier generations encountered those same books, documents, manuscripts, or codices.
-Students, faculty and staff engage in the study of both digital humanities and material culture in the technology enabled Vitale Special Collections Media Lab.
+Students, faculty, and staff engage in the study of both digital humanities and material culture in the technology enabled Vitale Special Collections Media Lab.

-About Jay I. Kislak
+About Jay I. Kislak (1922-2018)

-Jay I. Kislak is an avid collector of books and artifacts and a longtime supporter of the University of Pennsylvania.
+Jay I. Kislak was an avid collector of books and artifacts and a longtime supporter of the University of Pennsylvania.
 A graduate of the Wharton School in 1943, he is the first of three generations of his family to graduate from the University and served as a navy pilot in the Second World War.
 In the 1950s, he moved to Florida and expanded his family's business into a privately held real estate and financial services empire.
-Together with his wife, Jean, Mr. Kislak assembled rich collections of primary research materials on the history of Florida, the Caribbean and Mesoamerica, with special emphasis on native cultures, their contact with Europeans and the colonial period to about 1820.
+Together with his wife, Jean, Mr. Kislak assembled rich collections of primary research materials on the history of Florida, the Caribbean, and Mesoamerica, with special emphasis on native cultures, their contact with Europeans, and the colonial period to about 1820.

 "Preserving cultural history and making materials from the past available to researchers has always been my passion," Mr. Kislak has said.
 "Through the renovation of the [special collections] space, the Penn Libraries have shown their commitment and leadership in the field, particularly in the digital humanities.
 My family and I could not be more pleased to support their endeavors."